scottish-government-design-system/designsystem.gov.scot/patterns/search-results/index.md

 An option to select ‘previous’ page appears to the left of the 7 numbers and an option to select ‘next’ page on the right.
 The current page number always appears in the URL, e.g. https://www.mygov.scot/search/?q=brexit&cat=sitesearch&page=2

-On a mobile, a ‘Load more’ button is shown rather than a list of page numbers.
+On a mobile, a ‘Load more’ button is shown instead of a list of page numbers.

 ## Components related to this